Compound Exercises Are the Workout Hack Everyone Should Be Doing

 01

-• Stand with your feet hip-width distance apart, holding a dumbbell at shoulder level with palms facing inward.
+• Stand with your feet hip-width distance apart, holding one dumbbell vertically close to your chest, beneath your chin, with both hands.

 • Press through your heels and slowly straighten your legs to stand up, completing one rep.